SAP/gigya-android-sdk/sdk-core/README.md

 ### OKHttp Support

 The core SDK now supports using the OKHttp library to make network requests (which deprecates the use of the obsolete HttpUrlConnection & Volley).
-To use the OKHttp library, please add the following to your application dependencies:
+To use the OKHttp library, please add both of the following to your application dependencies:
 ```
 implementation "com.squareup.okhttp3:okhttp:4.10.0"
 implementation "com.squareup.okhttp3:logging-interceptor:4.10.0"